Growth hormone boosters are popular dietary supplements because of their exaggerated claims and promises for quick weight loss.

 Adipose tissue has many endocrine functions, and having too much of it can lead to hormonal imbalance.
 That’s why obese individuals often have suppressed natural HGH production.
 Studies show that losing extra fat and achieving optimal body weight can also increase and restore these individuals’ natural growth hormone production.

-Physical activity may lead to a 4-6 fold increase in your serum HGH levels.
+Physical activity may lead up to a 6-fold increase in your serum HGH levels.
 However, keep in mind that the increase occurs only for the exercise session duration.

 What is more, the increase is more significant during activities with higher intensity, such as weight lifting and resistance training.